 🚫 Breeding & Pregnancy

-Prescription diets (including renal diets for kidney disease), supplements and special foods are excluded - even if prescribed by a vet.
+Specialised prescription diets (such as renal formulas for kidney disease), nutritional supplements and therapeutic foods are excluded from coverage, even when prescribed by a veterinarian.

 Indoor vs Outdoor Cat Insurance